Ria424/developers-animatesdk-docs/Document_object/Document28.md

 #### Returns

-A Boolean value: true if you can use the document.testScene() method successfully; false otherwise.
+`boolean`; A boolean value: true if you can use the document.testScene() method successfully; false otherwise.

 #### Description